Frances Grimes: Biography

-Grimes was born in Braceville, Ohio, the daughter of two physicians, and grew up in Decatur, Illinois.
+Grimes was born in Braceville Township, Ohio, the daughter of two physicians, and grew up in Decatur, Illinois.
 After attending local schools, she operated a sculpture studio in Decatur for about two years, before moving to Brooklyn, New York City to study at the Pratt Institute.

 Following graduation from Pratt, she worked from 1894 to 1900 as the assistant to her former teacher, sculptor Herbert Adams, who called her "the best marble-cutter in America".
 During the summers, she joined Adams and his wife, Adeline, at the Cornish, New Hampshire art colony.
 It was there that she met sculptor Augustus Saint Gaudens, who persuaded her to join him as his full-time studio assistant.

 Grimes worked with the terminally-ill Saint Gaudens from 1900 to his death in 1907.
 She stayed on at Saint Gauden's studio to finish several of his commissions, including the Phillips Brooks Memorial at Trinity Church in Boston, Massachusetts (dedicated 1910); and eight larger-than-life caryatids for the Albright-Knox Art Gallery in Buffalo, New York, which she executed from his sketch models.
 She recorded her experiences at Cornish in her unpublished "Reminiscences" (Special Collections, Dartmouth College Library).
 Following six months in France, Italy and Greece, she moved to New York City in 1908, taking a studio on Macdougal Alley in Greenwich Village.

 A strong advocate of voting rights for women, Grimes served as marshal of the Sculptors division in the 25,000-woman October 23, 1915 Women's Suffrage Parade in New York City.